The big CGM review 2026

 Limitations of standard blood glucose meters

-Standard blood glucose meters involve pricking your finger with a small lancet and supplying a drop of blood to a glucose testing strip that will draw the blood in via a capilliary-like tube.
+Standard blood glucose meters involve pricking your finger with a small lancet and supplying a drop of blood to a glucose testing strip that will draw the blood in via a capillary-like tube.
 The strip detects the glucose level in the blood and the glucose meter device will give you a glucose reading (in mmol/L in the UK).
 Around 3.8-7.8 mmol/L is considered to be within normal range.
 If you have type 2 diabetes, your medical team will most likely suggest a slightly higher target range.
 If you're used to higher glucose levels you may experience hypo symptoms at slightly higher levels than those without diabetes.

-The benefits of a continuous glucose monitor
+The benefits of a continuous glucose monitor (CGM)

 On 4th November 2024 I received panicked voice messages from my GP surgery as my HbA1c had crept up to 131 mmol/mol which is dangerously high.
 I had been considering trying a CGM for a few years but I wasn't sure how to get hold of them, which ones to get, or how they worked.
 I said to my GP that I had been considering getting one and was abruptly told "You don't need one of those." as though I was a naughty child asking for an undeserved gift.
 It was at this point I decided to take charge of my own health because everything I had been advised to do was clearly not working and I defiantly ordered my first CGM.